msabolova149/Gamepad/README.md

 After successfully uploading the code to the Arduino, let's test the controller first.

 *Note: The following steps are for Windows 10 operating system.
 If you have a different version of Windows or a different operating system, these steps may be slightly different.*

-Open the Control Panel\Hardware and Sound\Devices and Printers window
+Open the *Control Panel* \ *Hardware and Sound* \ *Devices and Printers* window

 The Arduino Leonardo should appear in the list of devices (Figure 1).
-Right-click and select the Game controller settings box.
+Right-click and select the *Game controller settings*.
-We will see a list of drivers, from which we select Arduino Leonardo and click on the Properties.
+We will see a list of drivers, from which we select Arduino Leonardo and click on the *Properties*.

 <p align="center"> <img src="Figure1.PNG" width="400" /> </p>
 <p align="center"> <i>Figure1</i> </p>